Who can use this feature?

 - The OR logic defines that ONE OR MORE criteria must be satisfied by the project.

-For example: An entry criteria can be configured for this case as follows: If the project queue needs to generate tasks related to gathering of evidence in “Motor Vehicle Collisions”, when the Project Phase is “Gathering Evidence”, the entry criteria might look like this:
+An entry criteria can be configured for this case as follows: If the project queue needs to generate tasks related to gathering of evidence in “Motor Vehicle Collisions”, when the Project Phase is “Gathering Evidence”, the entry criteria might look like this:

 Exit Criteria